fredrikkjellberg/R_code/README.md

 R_code
 ======

-code from my stats 403 class, this inlcudes, but not limited to; R code, functions, and examples of:
+code from my stats 403 class, this inlcudes, but not limited to; R code , unctions, sample data sets, and examples of:

 - large scale randomization tests